How to Invest in xAI Stock in 2025

 For retail investors, the easiest way to invest in AI is to buy publicly traded stock.

-• Microsoft (MSFT) has invested $11 billion in OpenAI, owns 49% of the company, and is entitled to up to 75% of its profits.
+- Microsoft (MSFT) owns 27% of OpenAI and is entitled to up to 20% of its revenue (up to an undisclosed cap).
 It's also integrating the lab's technology into its existing suite of products, including Office 365 and GitHub.
+You can read more about their partnership in this article.

-• Amazon (AMZN) runs Amazon Web Services (AWS), the world's largest cloud computing provider.
+- Amazon (AMZN) runs Amazon Web Services (AWS), the world's largest cloud computing provider.
 A significant amount of future AI computing will likely be run on its servers.
+It also owns ~15% of Anthropic.

 Dell (DELL) was also contracted to build half of the racks needed to power xAI's new Memphis-based supercomputer.